criblpacks/cribl-crowdstrike-ngsiem-rest-io/README.md

 # CrowdStrike Falcon Next-Gen SIEM Pack
 ----

 ## About this Pack

+This pack is built as a complete SOURCE + DESTINATION solution (identified by the IO suffix).
+Data collection and delivery happen entirely within the pack's context, eliminating the need to connect it to globally defined Sources and Destinations.

 This Cribl Pack is designed to streamline the integration of common Cribl data sources with the CrowdStrike Falcon Next-Gen SIEM Platform.
 It provides pre-configured sources, destinations, pipelines, and routes to format and enrich data from various sources, ensuring compatibility with Next-Gen SIEM ingestion requirements/parsers.
 The pack simplifies the process of collecting, normalizing, and forwarding security events, enabling efficient analysis and threat detection within the CrowdStrike Next-Gen SIEM platform.